netdata/netdata/exporting/prometheus/README.md

 	send names instead of ids = yes | no
 ```

-You can overwrite it from prometheus, by appending to the URL:
+You can overwrite it from Prometheus, by appending to the URL:

 -   `&names=no` to get IDs (the old behaviour)
 -   `&names=yes` to get names

-### Filtering metrics sent to prometheus
+### Filtering metrics sent to Prometheus

-Netdata can filter the metrics it sends to prometheus with this setting:
+Netdata can filter the metrics it sends to Prometheus with this setting:

 ```conf
 [backend]
 	send charts matching = *
 ```

-This settings accepts a space separated list of patterns to match the **charts** to be sent to prometheus.
+This settings accepts a space separated list of patterns to match the **charts** to be sent to Prometheus.
 Each pattern
 can use `*` as wildcard, any number of times (e.g `*a*b*c*` is valid).
 Patterns starting with `!` give a negative match
 (e.g `!*.bad users.* groups.*` will send all the users and groups except `bad` user and `bad` group).
 The order is
 important: the first match (positive or negative) left to right, is used.